nikeshgitpro611/reactjs/README.md

   ![alt text](Img/image2.png)

 ```
-//constructer function this is acces by this method
+//constructed function this is access by this method
 function person(name, age) {
   this.name = name;
   this.age = age;